-One representative for each Advisory Group should be nominated to coordinate the position of the group.
-These people are the so-called Spokespersons.
+A Spokesperson for the Advisory Groups is nominated to coordinate the position of the group.
 The Advisory Groups or their common representative may issue opinions and proposals to the MB regarding their decisions, which has direct consequences for the MB.
 The Advisory Group may also issue its own-initiative opinion.
-The MB shall take into account any opinion and proposal of the Advisory Group members regarding the proposed documents and its activities.
+The MB shall take into accountany opinion and proposal of the Advisory Group members regarding the proposed documents and its activities.